-THE PROVING is the first installment in the Tome of Pasaron, a trilogy of trilogies that recounts a thousand years of history in a mystical land where magic is considered myth and truth is hidden in song.
-Book two, THE COUNCIL OF LORDS, and the first trilogy’s finale THE LAST PEACE will be completed soon.
+THE PROVING is book one of The Proving Trilogy, which introduces a mystical land where magic is considered myth and truth is hidden in song.
+Book two, THE COUNCIL OF LORDS, and the trilogy’s finale THE LAST PEACE will be completed soon.

 Here is a little about THE PROVING, followed by a sneak peak of chapter one!!

 In the Land of Pasaron, there is no such thing as magic except within fanciful Bard’s Tales.
 So when teens begin exhibiting incredible powers followed by murderous insanity, terror grips once peaceful kingdoms.